PROGRAM STRUCTURE

 Education

-The Political Education component is a brief presentation on a relevant organizational theory illustrated in the book or other media under study.
-PE is to ensure we don't get lost in our opinions and that we understand the forces, oppressive and otherwise, organizing our lives.
+When discussing personal and collective liberation, as we do through the study of each of our media selections, it’s important to ground ourselves in data, research and evidence.
+The Political Education component is a brief presentation on a relevant organizational theory illustrated in the text/media under study.
+PE is to ensure we don’t get lost in our opinions and that we understand the forces, oppressive and otherwise, organizing our lives.

 Workshop

-These are daughter-directed literature circles.
-The space within which you deeply discuss the week's artistic work.
-Sometimes gently guided by mamas and youth leaders, but only if you all need some invigorating questions to kick off or keep the conversation going.
+These are participant-directed literature circles.
+The space within which we deeply discuss the week’s artistic work and engage in the critical analysis of complex, worthy texts.
+Sometimes gently guided by coordinators and youth leaders, but only if some invigorating questions are needed to kick things off or keep the conversation going.

 Project-Based assignments

-One year in Sunday workshop, we wrote diss raps to rappers who had disparaged Black women, just to honor our rage.
-Another, we recreated scenes from Carrie Mae Weems' famous project The Kitchen Table Series, and photographed ourselves.
-Project-based assignments are authentic, personal applications of something we've learned through the media under study.
+One year in Sunday workshop, we wrote diss tracks to rappers who had disparaged Black women or promoted harm in our communities, both to honor our rage and practice relevant literary devices.
+Project-based assignments are authentic, personal applications of something we’ve learned through the media under study.
+They help participants contextualize and deepen their understanding of the world and themselves.

 End-of-Summer